Ideas-on-Stage/ideasonstage.com/content/guides/event-organizer-guide/index.en.md

 - After the Event

 ## About the author
 Marine Bénard is event coordinator and project manager at Ideas on Stage, a company specializing in presentations and corporate events.
-Previously, she worked for event agencies, and helped organize several high-profile events.
+Previously, she worked for event agencies and an international exhibition company, and helped organize several high-profile events.
 She turns business conferences and meetings into dynamic, memorable events, working with organizers and senior management to develop agendas, set up the logistical aspects and prepare speakers that make a lasting impact.

 Ideas on Stage is not an event agency and we are not just coordinators.
 We are specialists in powerful business presentations and events.
 We work with clients all over the world to present their ideas and strategies clearly and memorably.
-We design the event with you, from its inception to its last minute: advice, reflection that leads to creativity, logistics and set-up.
+We design the event with you every step of the way: advice, reflection that leads to creativity, logistics and set-up.

 As we do for our training and coaching, we apply our brainstorming, storytelling and design methods to Event Management.
 This methodology will help us understand together who are your attendees/guests, their needs, the context of this event and your objectives.